 Set employee as director

 If your employee is a company director, set their employment status as director, select their directorship start date, and select their National Insurance calculation method.
-This way, we'll calculate their taxes as a director instead of a regular employee.
+We'll calculate their taxes as a director instead of a regular employee.

 If you add an employee as a Director, Xero will add the Directorship section in the next effective pay period and calendar after their directorship start date.